badrishc/FASTER/docs/_docs/52-subsetindex.md

 - Once the Key for the `TRecordId`'s address has been obtained, a Read is done on that Key to verify that the address returned is the same as the `TRecordId`.
 If it is not, then the record is no longer live, and it is not returned from the query.

 ## Non-FasterKV Client Public API
 As discussed above, the `FASTER.libraries.SubsetIndex` API is intended to be used by any data provider needing a hash-based index that is capable of storing a `TRecordId` from which the provider can extract its full record.
 However, SubsetIndex update operations must be able to execute the Predicate, which requires knowledge of the provider's Key and Value types.
-Therefore, [`SubsetIndex`](../../cs/src/libraries/SubsetIndex/SubsetIndex.cs) has two generic types, both of which are opaque to the SubsetIndex:
+Therefore, [`SubsetIndex`](#public-subsetindex) has two generic types, both of which are opaque to the SubsetIndex:
 - `TProviderData`, which is the data passed to PSF execution (the PSF must, of course, know how to operate on the provider data and form a `TPKey` key from it)
 - `TRecordId`, which is the record identifier stored as the Value in the secondary FasterKV.

 The `TRecordId` has a type constraint of being `struct`; it must be blittable.

-<a name="re-registering-si"></a>
 ### Re-Registering the SubsetIndex on `Recover`
 TODO: This section is not current [IFasterKV](../Interfaces/IFasterKV.cs) provides a `GetRegisteredPSFNames` method that returns the names of all PSFs that were registered.
 Another provider would have to expose similar functionality.
 At `Restore` time, before any operations are done on the Primary FasterKV, the aplication must call `RegisterPSF` on those names for those groups; it *must not* change a group definition by adding, removing, or supplying a different name or functionality (lambda or definition) for a PSF in the group; doing so will break access to existing records in the group.